rvennam/check-scanner/workshop/part1-learn_openshift/exercise-create-es-service.md

 2. Click on **es-credentials**
 3. **Add Secret to Workload** -> **Select a workload** -> **check-scanner-upload** -> **Save**

 Both of your applications will restart with the new sets of credentials (new pods will spin up and the old pods will be terminated).
+You can watch the status in Topology.

 Visit your Check Upload application and upload the sample image again.
 This time, you will see that the check getting processed in a few seconds.
 Check Upload app uploaded the check image to object storage and sent a message to Event Streams.
 Check Processor app consumed this message, retrieved the image from Object Storage and processed the image.